woojoo666/arcana-notes/Readme.md

 	for car in cars
 		isEcoFriendly.add(car, car.fuelEconomy > 30)     // cars over 30 miles/gallon are eco friendly

-	console.log(isEcoFriendly[prius])->         // will print "true".
+	console.log(isEcoFriendly[prius])         // will print "true".
 Assume "prius" is in the set "cars"

 This is what it looks like using tags